How do I hire a Family Law Attorney?

 Hiring a family law attorney can be a daunting task.
 In many situations involving a legal dispute, challenge, or deal, you may not wish to chance the risks of going it alone without the advice of an experienced lawyer who can help you out.
 In fact, while good legal representation may not be cheap, it can help get you out of a number of sticky situations.

 How do I locate a Family Law Attorney

 The first thing you should consider when hiring a family law attorney is where you will be filing or responding to a legal action.
 If you have a case in California you should look for a California family law attorney because they are licensed to practice in the State of California and know the applicable law that may be used in your case.
 You can further limit a search by hiring a family law attorney located in Sacramento to find a family law attorney who not only practices in this region but who is familiar with the local court rules.

-- Deciding to file as a petitioner or a respondent.
-An attorney who understands the law will be best situated to explain your options and can help you avoid potentially severe pitfalls even before you file your action.
+You decision whether or not to file first depends on what issues need to be addressed in your case.
+When you file as a petitioner you have the advantage of “controlling” the case; filing for a default.
+When you file as a respondent you can challenge the petitioner’s allegations who has the burden of proof.
+An attorney who understands the law will be best situated to explain your options and can help you avoid potentially severe pitfalls even before you file or respond to an action.

 For additional information about our law firm or our areas of practice, click on one of the following links: